Colmines92/achgen/README.md

     2. Choose your game id from the list.
     3. Click on achievements, then download both the html file and the folder ending with '_files'.
     4. Drag the downloaded html into the app executable icon and wait for it to finish.

-You don't need both files.
-The .exe was made with C# .NET Framework 4.0

-The .py (deprecated now) is for python